 [Unit] Description=Jupyter Notebook [Service] Type=simple PIDFile=/run/jupyter.pid ExecStart=/usr/bin/sudo /bin/bash -lc 'jupyter-notebook --allow-root' User=ubuntu Group=ubuntu WorkingDirectory=/home/ubuntu/airflow Restart=always RestartSec=10 [Install] WantedBy=multi-user.target

-4. Before starting the services, they are required to be enabled using below commands:
+4. Before starting the services, they are required to be enabled using the below commands:

-5. To run the services, run below commands:
+5. To run the services, run the below commands:

 systemctl start airflow-webserver systemctl start airflow-scheduler systemctl start airflow-jupyter

-Using above set of instructions, the apache airflow and jupyter notebook will be running smoothly on the EC2 instance.
+Using the above instructions, the Apache airflow and Jupyter Notebook will run smoothly on the EC2 instance.